Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

 }
 ```

 Let's start by defining our elements.
-We want a header, aside and the main section.
+We want a header aside and the main section.

 ```html
 <div className="min-h-screen flex flex-col">